Skip to content

 3. Point the route at a backend Service.

-4. Choose either a platform hostname or a custom hostname.
+4. Choose either a platform hostname (under your cluster’s dedicated subdomain) or a custom hostname.

 5. Let Kupe handle the shared ingress and TLS flow.